Cold War (1953–1962): Plans against Castro

 After Fidel Castro's takeover of Cuba, the United States was unsure about the nation's new leader's political ideologies.
-Potential economic cooperation between the Nikita Khrushchev and Fidel Castro in 1959, leaders of the Soviet Union and Cuba, respectively, resulted in the immediate perturbation of the United States.
+Potential economic cooperation between Nikita Khrushchev and Fidel Castro in 1959, leaders of the Soviet Union and Cuba, respectively, resulted in the immediate perturbation of the United States.
 The largest concern at this time was a Soviet satellite just 90 miles from the United States' mainland.
-The administration then began planning to intervene with this situation.
-The Central Intelligence Agency (CIA) initially proposed sabotaging the sugar refineries in Cuba, but President Eisenhower felt the threat was Castro and that he was the issue the United States needed to resolve.
+The administration then began planning to intervene in this situation.
+The CIA initially proposed sabotaging the sugar refineries in Cuba, but President Eisenhower felt the threat was Castro and that he was the issue the United States needed to resolve.
 The CIA then began planning for an overthrow or possible assassination of Castro in December 1959.
 In February 1960, President Eisenhower requested the CIA develop a formal program to remove Castro from power.
 The request resulted in a plan for a task force led by Deputy Director for Plans Richard Bissell.
 The initial stage of this task force was to develop and train a group of Cuban exiles to form a paramilitary group.
-This group would then deploy into Cuba to organize, train, and lead resistance forces to overthrow the government.
+This group would then deploy to Cuba to organize, train, and lead resistance forces to overthrow the government.
 With no other plausible alternative, Eisenhower approved the Bissell task force which is also known as Brigade 2506.
 The force was later transitioned from its original guerrilla infiltration model to a more paramilitary invasion concept due to the difficulty in coordinating with anti-Castro opposition.
 In Eisenhower's remaining months in office, he pushed the CIA to accelerate its plans for Brigade 2506.
 Eisenhower did not want the transition of presidency to halt any development.
 The plans began to finalize in the time between Kennedy's election in November and his inauguration in January.
 Bissell hoped to train men in Guatemala to be Brigade 2506 and the 5412 Committee endorsed this along with the use of an airstrip in Nicaragua, and supply missions from the United States.
-President Kennedy was faced with the decision of whether of not to follow through with this plan when he ordered a meeting with many department heads in the United States government.
+President Kennedy was faced with the decision of whether or not to follow through with this plan when he ordered a meeting with multiple department heads in the United States government.
 Kennedy ultimately decided to fully fund and accelerate the program making the operation and its results his own responsibility.